What Is An Executive Phishing Attack? And How To Protect Against Them

 How Can You Prevent Executive Phishing?

-Unfortunately there is no magic bullet to prevent against executive phishing attacks.
-As we've seen, these attacks can take place over a variety of communication methods and depending on how an attack is performed, there may be a variety of tactics and techniques in-use.
+Unfortunately, there is no magic bullet to prevent executive phishing attacks.
+As we've seen, these attacks can take place over a variety of communication methods, and depending on how an attack is performed, there may be a variety of tactics and techniques in use.

-The most effective mitigation is to train our employees, but there are some technical steps we can take to reduce both the number and effectiveness of phishing attacks our employees receive.
+The most effective mitigation is to train our employees.
+Still, there are some technical steps we can take to reduce both the number and effectiveness of phishing attacks our employees receive.

 Email Domain Hardening: Using SPF, DKIM and DMARC